tryingsomestuff/Weini/README.md

 `weini --xboard` or `weini -x` in your favorite GUI (Xboard/Winboard for example).
 **Be carrefull** the command line has changed since release 0.0.22, now a double "-" is needed for the "long" version of the argument.

+**Be carrefull** since 0.0.24 option `allTtSize` can be used (in *config.json* or using the command option) to set the memory used by all TT combined (value shall be given in Mb).
+Proportion of other options like `ttSize` or `ttQSize` will be respected and can thus be seen as percentage or Mb...
+To use manual mode set `allTtSize` to 0 and be sure to use Mb values in others TT options.

 ## Other options

 Just ask !